 - The main idea behind using KPIs is the quantification of your current performance so that you can accurately and succinctly measure how your business is progressing towards its goals over time.

-- Because the KPIs highlight company’s critical success factors, you should agree upon tracking them prior to the launch of any of your marketing or sales campaigns and strategies.
+- Because the KPIs highlight company’s critical success factors, you should agree upon tracking them prior to the launch of any of your marketing campaigns and B2B sales strategies and tactics.

 We believe that customer retention & churn rates, customer lifetime value, lead funnel performance indicators, and cost per acquisition KPIs should be tracked by nearly any B2B eCommerce company despite the fact that there are no universal metrics equally valuable and informative for everyone.
-These KPIs provide a very clear high level picture of how well your business is doing.
-They also give you a clue as to what key performance indicators you should dig deeper into and what metrics are less relevant for your organisation’s success measurement.
+More complex scenarios such as B2B marketplaces have additional B2B marketplace metrics that must be tracked.
+In either case, the abovementioned KPIs provide a very clear high-level picture of how well your business is doing.
+They also give you a clue as to what key performance indicators you should dig deeper into and what metrics are less relevant for your organization’s success measurement.